plushexe351/Technical-Documentation-Page/README.md

 # Technical-Documentation-Page

-A brief Technical Documentation Page for Responsive Web Design made using HTML and CSS
+A brief Technical Documentation Page for Responsive Web Design made using HTML and CSS.

+The page is responsive itself with hamburger menu for smaller devices.

-Content :
+## Content

 Introduction to HTML, CSS and JavaScript and few frotend frameworks like Bootstrap, Angular, Tailwind CSS, React and Vue.js with code snippets

-# Live Preview
+## Live Preview

 https://plushexe351.github.io/Technical-Documentation-Page/